damianhakert/damianhakert.github.io/source/_posts/2016-02-24-gitlab_pages_setup.markdown

 They will be accessed via `https://username.gitlab.io/projectname`.
 Their **repository names** (projects' names) can be chosen at the users' will.

+Similarly, for each group you can assemble project websites which will be accessible under `https://groupname.gitlab.io/projectname`.

 <a name="Setting-Up-GitLab-Pages"></a>

 # Setting Up GitLab Pages